Final dispute over undefined vs null in JS/TS

 support” and the answer is the same.
 I think in most cases we can translate

 in the first place.
-To be compatible with Java
+To be compatible with Java, where null represents

 empty reference to an object.